25 min read

 • Leading: Rankings, organic CVR, Core Web Vitals

-Report weekly; see compounding gains over 4 to 12 weeks as pages improve.
+• Report weekly; see compounding gains over 4 to 12 weeks as pages improve.

 6. Use Local SEO Tactics to Capture Nearby Leads

-Local SEO converts “near me” searches into booked calls from ready-to-buy customers.
+Local SEO converts “near me” searches into booked calls from ready to buy customers.
 For service businesses, it’s the fastest, most affordable path to qualified pipeline as Google’s Map Pack often outranks organic listings.

 1. Week 1 (Marketing): Claim/complete Google Business Profile, Apple Business Connect, Bing Places; keep NAP consistent.
 Add UTMs to website links.

-2. Ongoing (Content): Publish service-area pages with unique copy and embedded maps.
+2. Ongoing (Content): Publish service area pages with unique copy and embedded maps.
 Post weekly GBP updates with clear CTAs.

 3. Ongoing (Ops): Systematize review requests after each job and reply within 48 hours to build trust and rank.